pierfrancescocillo/CPaC_Project/README.md

 # Interactive Theremin controlling a Game of Life

-As a project for the Creative Computing and Programming course we develope a Theremin, based on color tracking, and the Game of life, whose patterns are controlled by the frequency and volume parameters of the Theremin.
+As a project for the Creative Computing and Programming course we developed a Theremin, based on color tracking, and the Game of life, whose patterns are controlled by the frequency and volume parameters of the Theremin.

 ## Setup and Design
-In our application the screen is splitted in two: the left side recive input from the user camera while the right side implements the patterns generated in the Game of Life.
+In our application the screen is splitted in two: the left side recives inputs from the user camera while the right side implements the Game of Life.
 The color tracking and the Game of Life algorithms are implemented in Processing, while we take advantage of Supercollider to convert the inputs percived from the user camera in sound.

 ## Color Tracking